 This works a lot quicker than locating pages by following normal HTML links.

 Sitemaps are put together as XML files that are perfectly understandable to search engines like Google.
-If you want to provide a sitemap for your users then you’ll have to create an additional HTML-based sitemap.
+If you want to provide a map for your users then you’ll have to create an additional HTML-based sitemap.

-How to Create a Sitemap?
+How to Create a Sitemap

 Once you get the plugin installed and activated it’ll work right from the get-go.
 No additional settings are required.

-Submitting Your Sitemap
+Submitting Your Sitemap.xml to Google

 The best way of doing this is to sign up for a Google Webmaster Tools (GWT) account.

-That’s it, there’s no third step.
-From that point on, your sitemap is fully functional and Google sees it as a place to go for some reference about your website.
+Your site map is fully functional and Google sees it as a place to go for some reference about your website.